bsurmanski/wlc/README.md

 also extend to inlined ASM, using embed(ASM).
 It would need to be considered if variables would leak across 'embed' scopes

-### Tuples
-Due to limitations of static typing, tuples will be more like unnamed structs than true tuples.
-This means that indexing can only be done with static integers.
-This is because in a statement like

-    [int, char^] myTuple
-    ...
-    var myvar = myTuple[i]

-it is imposible to determine the type required of 'v', either int or char^.
-It may be possible if all types in the tuple are of a uniform type:

-    [int, int, int] myIntTuple
-    ...
-    int myvar = myIntTuple[i]

-or if all members of the tuple are convertible to the destination type:

-    [char, int, float] myNumberTuple
-    ...
-    float mydest myNumberTuple[i]

-This last case may be exceedingly difficult, to calculate the correct tuple memory location of the member, and convert to the correct destination type at runtime.

-#### Tuple Syntax

-A comma can denote a tuple type, and a tuple value

-    int,int,float myTuple
-    myTuple = 5, 1, 2.3

-alternativly, tuple declarations can be surrounded by [ ]

-    [int,int,float] myTuple
-    myTuple = [5, 1, 2.3]

-Tuples can be implicitly converted to a struct with an identical signature.

-    struct MyStruct
-    {
-        int i
-        float j
-    }

-    ...

-    [int, float] myTuple = [1, 2.2]
-    MyStrct st = myTuple

-this would allow compound struct declarations to use the same syntax as tuples.

-    MyStruct s = [1, 2, 3]
-    [int,int,int] i = [1, 2, 3]

 #### Tuple auto unwrap
 if a tuple is passed as a function argument, it will automatically be unwrapped to its components.